Independent Insurance Agency Network: ISU Steadfast

 Steve Pearson, President of ISU Steadfast, explains: “Networks like ISU Steadfast provide the resources and opportunities independent agents need to remain competitive while remaining independent,” he says.
 “ISU Steadfast network levels the playing field.”

-Challenges Agents Face in Today’s Consolidating Market
+Challenges Independent Insurance Agents Face in a Consolidating Market

 Smaller agencies often lack the volume required to gain access to multiple carriers.
 Pearson explains the challenges for smaller agencies: “Carriers want flow and consistency.
 A larger agency can meet those demands, but smaller agencies often fall short, which puts them at a disadvantage in securing the best terms.”